DaisyShi19/Palau-ocean-climate/README.md

 # Ocean climate indicators for Palau
 This repository includes the code used to create ocean climate indicators for the waters around Palau.
-Each indicators has its own Quarto (.qmd) file which includes the following:
+Each indicator has its own Rmarkdown (.Rmd) file which includes the following:

 - Information on accessing the data used for the indicator
-- Information on any data wrangling done outside the Quarto file
+- Information on any data wrangling done outside the Rmarkdown file
 - Code used to wrangle data and calculate indicator properties
 - Code used to generate indicator figures

-`Palau-Reference-Doc.docx` serves as the style template for Quarto.
+The Rmarkdown files can be rendered to output HTML pages displaying text descriptions, codes, and figures generated as shown in the markdown (.md) files.

 ## Questions?
 Comments?
 Corrections?
-Please open an issue or email Phoebe.Woodworth-Jefcoats@noaa.gov
+Please open an issue or email Phoebe.Woodworth-Jefcoats@noaa.gov or hui.shi@noaa.gov

 ---